 * Let's face it, the fact that Feedback won the first season.
 This is a man whose father committed suicide and who looks up to Stan Lee as a father figure, and who even (in part, at least) got his life together despite his father's suicide thanks thanks to Spider-Man.
 He also took the competition the most seriously, had consistently strong performances and was sometimes one of only a few contestants who won a challenge (he was one of only four people who managed to reach the door past the attack dogs, and one of only ''two'' people who managed not to give away his secret identity in the cafe), and on the rare occasions where he messed up his superhero behavior (like ridiculing Ty'Veculus' costume for example), he took it the hardest.
 If ''anyone'' deserved to win the whole competition, it was him.

 ** Probably his greatest moment was the convict challenge.
-His Secret Task (hugging the convict three times) was probably the hardest one and whereas Major Victory and Fat Mama tried to sneak their Secret Task in, Feedback chose not to hug the convict until they had a genuine mutual understanding of one another.
+His Secret Task (hugging the convict three times) was probably the hardest one (and the other contestants seemed to think so since it was the last one to be picked) and whereas Major Victory and Fat Mama tried to sneak their Secret Task in, Feedback chose not to hug the convict until they had a genuine mutual understanding of one another.
 And he did it!
+It was so amazing that the composer for the show decided it needed a slow, dramatic reprise of his leitmotif, something that has never been done for any other contestant either in that season or the next.
+In fact that slow reprise became a mainstay riff in the second season. ''That is how much he won this challenge''.

 ** In the same attack dog challenge, Ty'Veculus managed to get the fastest time, 16 seconds, with Major Victory not far behind at 17 seconds.